Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 Case Study 2: Partnership Dissolution in the Real Estate Sector

 A partnership in the real estate sector sought arbitration to dissolve a joint venture.
 The process was chosen over court litigation for its confidentiality and efficiency.
-The arbitrator’s practical adjudication approach, influenced by systems & risk theories, led to an equitable resolution aligned with the partners’ strategic interests.
+The arbitrator’s practical adjudication approach, influenced by systems & risk theories, led to an equitable resolution aligned at a local employer’ strategic interests.

 These cases illustrate how arbitration supports local businesses by providing tailored, efficient, and cost-effective resolutions that uphold community economic vitality.